-The Development Bank of the Federation of Bosnia and Herzegovina (hereafter "the Bank") was established by the Law on the Development Bank of the Federation of Bosnia and Herzegovina ("Official Gazette of Federation of Bosnia and Herzegovina", No. 37/08).
+The Development Bank of the Federation of Bosnia and Herzegovina (hereafter referred to as "the Bank") was established by the Law on the Development Bank of the Federation of Bosnia and Herzegovina ("Official Gazette of Federation of Bosnia and Herzegovina", No. 37/08).
 The Bank is headquartered in Igmanska 1, Sarajevo.
-The Bank is 100%-ownership of the Federation of Bosnia and Herzegovina.
+The Bank is in 100% ownership of the Federation of Bosnia and Herzegovina.